-Attribution models can give you a better understanding of how your ads perform and can help you optimise across the user's conversion path.
+Attribution models can give you a better understanding of how your ads perform and can help you optimise across conversion journeys.

 This article describes the various attribution models and how to use them in Google Ads.
-You'll find out how to set an attribution model for conversion tracking and bidding, and how to compare models with 'Attribution Modelling' in your attribution reports.
+You'll learn how to set an attribution model for conversion tracking and bidding, and how to compare models with the 'Model comparison' attribution report.

-Most advertisers measure the success of their online advertising on a "last click" basis.
+Most advertisers are used to measuring the success of their online advertising on a 'last click' basis.
 This means they give all the credit for a conversion to the last-clicked ad and corresponding keyword.
-However, this ignores the other clicks customers may have made along the way.
+However, this ignores the other ad interactions that customers may have had along the way.

-Attribution models give you more control over how much credit each ad and keyword gets for your conversions.
+Attribution models give you more control over how much credit each ad interaction gets for your conversions.
 This allows you to:

 - Reach customers earlier in the purchase cycle: Find opportunities to influence customers earlier on their path to conversion.